ksu-cs-textbooks/cis580/content/00-forward/02-course-structure.md

 4. You will also submit some of your original games to be "workshopped" by the class - critiqued by your peers as a strategy to help you evaluate your own work.

 ## Class Meetings
 This class is presented in a "flipped" format.
 This means that you will need to do readings and work through tutorials _before_ the class period.
 Instead of lectures, class meetings are reserved for discussion, brainstorming, development, and workshops.
-In light of the pandemic, attendance is not mandatory, but be aware that class time is your opportunity to ask questions, get help, and garner feedback on your game designs.
+Attendance is expected - remember class time is your opportunity to ask questions, get help, and garner feedback on your game designs.
+Active participation in discussions and critiques is likewise expected.

-{{% notice warning %}}
+{{% notice info %}}
-If you are sick, having symptoms, or have been asked to quarantine, **do not come to class**.
-If you will miss a class session due to COVID, you may be able to arrange a Zoom session by contacting the instructor prior to class.
+In the case of illness, you should not attend class in-person, but may join via Zoom by notifying me before class begins.
+This will allow you to participate to the best of your ability.
+However, this option should *only* be used for illness.
 {{% /notice %}}

 ## Course Modules